 METHOD:

-Add the berries and sugar to a food processor and puree.
-Taste and add lemon juice as needed.
+Add the blackberries and sugar to a food processor or blender and puree until smooth.
+Taste, then add lemon juice gradually to balance sweetness and acidity.